Fmstrat/BoxTurtle/ERRATA.md

 ### 30 Tooth MJF gear loose (Batch 1 & 2)
 The 30 tooth MJF gears provided in the kit will likely be too loose to use as-is on the 8 x 80mm shaft.
 Either print the [FDM version of the gears](https://github.com/ArmoredTurtle/BoxTurtle/blob/main/STLs/Base_Build/Spooler/helical_gear_30_teeth_x4.stl) or secure the MJF gear with some glue at the appropriate position on the shaft (using the installation tool).
 Make sure to not glue the gear to the installation jig!
 Also ensure that any glue residue is removed that would prevent the spacer from sitting flush against the gear.

+Starting with Batch 3, these gears are properly toleranced and pre-affixed to the N20 motors and 8x80mm rods.

 ### TurtleNeck switches missing levers (Batch 1)
 The TurtleNeck switches are missing the required metal levers, and the FilamATrix switches have levers.
 Follow [this guide](https://www.youtube.com/watch?v=1cHecdyxhpw) on how to migrate the switches from the FilamATrix switches to the TurtleNeck buffer switches.